mcuringa/think-js/functions.md

 combine them.

 One of the most useful features of programming languages is their ability to take small building blocks and **compose** them.
-In our calculate_tip example, we call several Python built-in functions: ``round`` to keep our amounts to 2 decimal places and ``str`` to convert numeric data (ints and floats) to strings when we print them.
+In our ``calculateTip`` example, we call several Javascript built-in functions: ``toFixed`` to keep our amounts to 2 decimal places and ``Number.parseFloat`` to convert the data to a float so that we can use ``toFixed``.
+We use ``console.log`` to print our output on the Javascript console.
 As we will see, we can compose our programs of many functions that we define ourselves.

 There are some points worth noting here:

 * Functions can call other functions.
-* A caller of this function might say ``calculate_tip(myBill, 15)``.
-The parameters of this function, ``bill`` and ``tip``, are assigned the values of the myBill variable, and the int literal 15, respectively.
+* A caller of this function might say ``calculateTip(myBill, 15)``.
+The parameters of this function, ``bill`` and ``tip``, are assigned the values of the myBill variable, and the number literal 15, respectively.
 * In the body of the function they are just like any other variable.

 So far, it may not be clear why it is worth the trouble to create all of these